Planetary type: Rocky world

 The pre-Low Age history of human settlements on Mars is somewhat uncertain.
 In public and curated historical records only one human incursion on Mars is mentioned before the Low Age: the first manned expedition to the red planet, fifteen years before the initial collapse.
 However, there are persistent rumours of industrial age ruins having been found on Mars, hinting at more complex settlement attempts that were somehow erased from collective memory and records alike during the Low Age.
 All of these settlements were lost when contact with the Earth was cut.
 Permanent, stable human settlement on Mars only really became a thing in the early years of the interstellar age.

 Mars, to put it bluntly, isn't a very interesting world for a civilisation with interstellar travel capabilities.
 A rocky world at the edge of the habitable zone with a thin atmosphere isn't a rare object in the grand scheme of things.
 Mars-like worlds can be found by the dozen just in the close neighbourhood of the Earth.
-And this common nature is precisely why Mars is what it is nowadays.
+And this mundane nature is precisely why Mars is what it is nowadays.
 It's irrelevant.
 It can be wasted.
 It can be experimented upon.

 And the experiment being run on Mars is planetary terraforming.